Ayushjhax/electoralBlockchain/README.md

-# Solana-Helius-Blog
+# ONDC-Content

 ## Description

-Solana-Helius-Blog is a blockchain-enabled blogging platform that leverages the power of blockchain technology, specifically the Solana blockchain, and the Helius RPC.
-This platform aims to revolutionize the way bloggers create, share, and monetize their content while addressing some of the key challenges faced by traditional centralized blogging platforms.
+ONDC-content is a blockchain-enabled blogging platform that leverages the power of blockchain technology, specifically the Solana blockchain, and the Helius RPC.
+This platform aims to revolutionize the way creator create content, share, and monetize their content while addressing some of the key challenges faced by traditional centralized blogging platforms.

 ### Project Overview

-- **Benefits**: Solana-Helius-Blog aims to solve issues with traditional blogging, such as censorship, data breaches, and unfair monetization models.
+- **Benefits**: ONDC-content aims to solve issues with traditional blogging, such as censorship, data breaches, and unfair monetization models.

 - **How It Works**: Users can create, share, and monetize content securely while maintaining ownership.

-- **Challenges**: Implementing blockchain for blogging comes with challenges like scalability, user-friendliness, and content moderation.
+- **Challenges**: Implementing blockchain for content comes with challenges like scalability, user-friendliness, and content moderation.

 - **Key Features**: It leverages blockchain's transparency, security, and smart contracts for user authentication and transactions.